zuixjs/zuix-web-flix/README.md

 ## Debugging

-To enable verbose debugging information comment in the last line in the `index.js` file:
+To enable verbose debugging information in the browser console, comment out the last line in the `index.js` file as shown below:

 ``` javascript
 // Turn off debug output